 The waitress with the white tag just above her left breast pocket which called her ‘Grace’ came once in a while to collect the bill and serve more cities.
 Kimbo realized his mother had really planned to spoil him and his girlfriend.
 She would pay and opening her mouth wide like she wanted to swallow Africa, would signal to the waitress with the white tag just above her left breast pocket which called her ‘Grace’ to keep the balance.
 She soon got tired of the waitress with the white tag just above her left breast pocket which called her ‘Grace’s’ visits.
 Kimbo’s mother gave her six one thousand notes and told her to go away.

 The cities flowed, music replaced speech.
 Kimbo could not remember being relaxed on his mother’s bosom as a child, could not remember hating his father.
 But he remembered to reach out for another Nairobi from the table.
 Then he, his mother and Joy held their cities in the air.
-His arm wouldn’t dare to place his city down, and he didn’t realise he now drunk the cities as if they were water
+His arm wouldn’t dare to place his city down, and he didn’t realise he now drunk the cities as if they were water.

 Kimbo, his mother and Joy toasted.
 The cities made a low clinking noise.
 Toasted again, and their voices joined into the loud music.